AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Wed Jun 11 2025
+Last update on Thu Jun 12 2025

-**204 day before 2026 ⏱** days before new years
+**203 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with pleasure
+🤖 This README.md is updated with wickedness